slpedersen/Getting-and-Cleaning-Data/README.md

 * Read in the required input data.
 * Transform it into the tidy data set (variable name "tidy_data") in memory.

-The tidy dataset has four columns (subject, activity, feature, meanValue).
+The resulting tidy dataset has 4 columns (subject, activity, feature, meanValue) and 11,880 rows.
+The 11,880 rows result from 6 activities times 30 subjects times 66 measurements for which mean values were calculated.
 See the codebook (CodeBook.md) for more information.

 ## Tidy dataset